stacks-network/rendezvous/docs/chapter_8.md

 # Examples

 The Rendezvous repo has a Clarinet project, `example`, that shows how to test Clarity smart contracts natively.
-Each contract, like `xyz.clar`, has a matching test contract, `xyz.tests.clar`.
+Each contract includes its test functions (invariants and property-based tests) directly in the `.clar` file, annotated with `#[env(simnet)]` for conditional deployment.

 ## What's Inside